Sorrelljs/Vanilla-JS-Calculator/README.md

 ### Learned

 A very fun project to do.

 Here i worked with variables, constructors, functions (for javascript).
-I worked with (for css) and (data attributes for HTML)
+I also worked with grid(for css)
+(data attributes for HTML)